annaesvensson/yellow-emoji/README.md

 ## How to add an emoji

-Add `:shortcode:` to the text of a page.
+Add `:smile:` or `[emoji emoji-smile]` to the text of a page.
 Here's an [emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet).

-It's also possible to create an `[emoji]` shortcut or use HTML.
-You can add an optional style, for example `emoji-2x`, `emoji-3x`, `emoji-4x` and `emoji-5x`.
+## How to add an emoji to a layout file

+Use the HTML format, for example `<i class="emoji emoji-smile" aria-label="smile"></i>`.

 ## Examples

+Content file with emoji:

+    ---
+    Title: Example page
+    ---
+    This is an example page with emoji.

+    :smile: :grinning: :angry: :heart: :coffee: :thumbsup:

-Adding an emoji:
+Adding an emoji by name:

     :smile:
     :heart:
     :coffee:

-Adding an emoji with shortcut, different sizes:
+Adding an emoji with shortcut

     [emoji emoji-smile]
-    [emoji emoji-heart emoji-2x]
+    [emoji emoji-heart]
-    [emoji emoji-coffee emoji-3x]
+    [emoji emoji-coffee]

-Adding an emoji with HTML, different sizes:
+Adding an emoji with HTML:

     <i class="emoji emoji-smile" aria-label="smile"></i>
-    <i class="emoji emoji-heart emoji-2x" aria-label="heart"></i>
+    <i class="emoji emoji-heart" aria-label="heart"></i>
-    <i class="emoji emoji-coffee emoji-3x" aria-label="coffee"></i>
+    <i class="emoji emoji-coffee" aria-label="coffee"></i>

 Smileys & emotion: